Chengcheng-Xiao/SSAdNDP/README.md

 ## License

-  This project is licensed under the GNU License - see the `LICENSE.md` for details
+  This project is licensed under the GNU License - see the [`LICENSE.md`](https://github.com/Chengcheng-Xiao/SSAdNDP/blob/master/LICENSE.md) for details.